 That makes the standing (overhead) press a better whole-body exercise, but not necessarily a better shoulder exercise.

-In fact, I would argue that the seated press may be better for long-term shoulder gains because it allows you to progress into heavier weights faster (because it doesn’t involve the core and lower back as much and doesn’t require as much balance and coordination).
+In fact, I’d argue that the seated press may be better for long-term shoulder gains because it allows you to progress into heavier weights faster (because your strength isn’t as limited by your core and back strength or balance and coordination).

 In a sense, seated pressing allows you to “target” your shoulders more with the weights you’re handling.